manleviet/ChocoKB/README.md

 # ChocoKB - at.tugraz.ist.ase.choco-kb

-A Maven package for Choco Knowledge Bases
+A Maven package for Configuration Knowledge Bases in Choco Solver

 Knowledge bases: